etishor/etishor.github.io/_posts/2009-12-19-wordpress-upgrade-to-2-9.md

 ---
 Finaly [wordpress 2.9 is out][1].
 As usual the upgrade went smoothly without any problems.
 Also there seems to be no compatibility issues with the plugins, at least the ones i have installed.

-I have to admit, i&#8217;m not a big fan of php, and php apps in general, but i admire the great work the wordpress team does.
-I haven&#8217;t tried any .net based blog app but i see no reason to at the moment.
+I have to admit, i'm not a big fan of php, and php apps in general, but i admire the great work the wordpress team does.
+I haven't tried any .net based blog app but i see no reason to at the moment.

 Enjoy, and if you see any issue with this blog, please drop me a line.